Recovering From Trauma and Concussion

 - How does a diagnosis of migraine versus PTH change the treatment strategy?

-- How can a patient determine whether their condition is persistent PTH or true migraine triggered by physical trauma?
+- How can a person determine whether their condition is persistent PTH or true migraine triggered by physical trauma?

-- Is it possible for a patient to have no history of migraine, and still have a concussion trigger migraine, or would that always be PTH?
+- Is it possible for a person to have no history of migraine, and still have a concussion trigger migraine, or would that always be PTH?

 - In the last 5-10 years, our understanding of TBIs and potential treatments has grown significantly.
 We obviously still have a long way to go, but what would you say are a few of the most important findings?